russellgordon/teaching/src/site/notes/Current Courses/Grade 11 Introduction to Computer Science/Topics/Databases/Designing a Database with Relational Data.md

 ### Avoiding duplication and inconsistent data

-If you are picking up with **Favourite Movies** at the end of the Thread 3 recap of databases, the contents of the `Movie` table in your database will look something like this:
+If you are picking up with **Favourite Movies** at the end of the [[Current Courses/Grade 11 Introduction to Computer Science/Recaps/Thread 3 - Modeling Data\|Thread 3 recap of databases]], the contents of the `Movie` table in your database will look something like this:

 ![Pasted image 20230603061418.png](/img/user/Attachments/Pasted%20image%2020230603061418.png)